Muskegon County Airport Area, Muskegon, Muskegon County

 - On October 7, 2019, EGLE started an environmental investigation which consisted of the collection of soil and groundwater samples on and near the airport and the measurement of water table elevations.
 This information has provided more information regarding the distribution of PFAS contamination.
 Several areas of significant PFAS contamination were identified.
 The highest PFOS+PFOA detection in a sample collected from a groundwater monitoring well (environmental sampling well, not used for drinking) was 49,680 ppt.
 This groundwater monitoring well was located near the center of the airport by a former firefighting training area.

 - From October to December 2019, EGLE resampled homes that were previously sampled by Muskegon County in order to monitor conditions.
 The resampling effort identified two homes that had detections of PFOS+PFOA above the LHA during the second sample event but had been below the LHA in the previous sample event.

-- Based upon groundwater flow information and the results of the environmental investigation, EGLE will sample additional homes to the northwest and north of the airport in February and early March 2020.
+- Based upon groundwater flow information and the results of the environmental investigation, EGLE sampled an additional 17 homes to the northwest and north of the airport in February and early March 2020.

 Type of Sample

 Number of Samples

 Number Between Non-detect and Standard*

 ||Oct - Present